-Ask Governor Rauner and IEPA Director Messina to require Vistra to move its toxic waste far from the Middle Fork.
+Use the form below to write Governor Pritzker and IEPA Director Kim today.
+Urge them to require Dynegy to move its toxic waste away from the Middle Fork.
 That’s the only solution that will, in perpetuity, protect the river from ongoing pollution and communities from a catastrophic coal ash spill.